scarioscia/scarioscia.github.io/index.md

 I'm a PhD candidate in the **[Cell, Molecular, Developmental Biology, and Biophysics](https://cmdb.jhu.edu/)** (CMDB) program at Johns Hopkins University, advised by **[Rajiv McCoy](https://mccoy-lab.org/)**.
 I study the impacts of large genetic variants, called *structural variants*, on human evolution.

-Before starting my PhD, I graduated from Cornell University, where studied membrane trafficking in yeast in the lab of **[Scott Emr](https://emr.wicmb.cornell.edu/)**.
+Before starting my PhD, I graduated from Cornell University, where I studied membrane trafficking in yeast in the lab of **[Scott Emr](https://emr.wicmb.cornell.edu/)**.

 <br />